mongodb/mongo-python-driver/doc/examples/uuid.rst

 :class:`~bson.binary.UuidRepresentation` configuration option to maintain cross-language compatibility.

-.. attention:: Applications that do not share a MongoDB deployment with any other application and that have never stored UUIDs in MongoDB should use the ``standard`` UUID representation for cross-language compatibility.
+.. attention:: New applications that do not share a MongoDB deployment with any other application and that have never stored UUIDs in MongoDB should use the ``standard`` UUID representation for cross-language compatibility.
 See :ref:`configuring-uuid-representation` for details